KausikN/GigaCode/README.md

    - Store parsed function data in pickle/json files as database of functions for later use

-   - Run app_Database.py for storing new functions in a database pickle/json file
+   - (OR) Run app_Database.py for storing new functions in a database pickle/json file

    ![Database App](DocImages/DatabaseApp_1.PNG)